thetombrider/blog.thetombrider.xyz/startup-ideas.md

 - market research database improved with ai that goes beyond ateco codes and solves all the inefficiencies of market research as is

-- management for condominiums
-thousandths management, convening and recording meetings, payments to the administrator
+- management for apartment complexes cost management, convening and recording meetings, payments to the administrator

 - intersections between blockchain and logistics